Gourav0169/Gourav0169/README.md

 - 👋 Hi, I’m Gourav Dash
-- 👀 I’m interested in building C#, .Net Technologies, Azure, React, Angular and AI apps
+- 👀 I’m interested in building C#, .Net Technologies, Azure, React, Angular and AI
-- 🌱 I’m currently working with Asp.Net Core, Azure and AI
+- 🌱 I’m currently working with Asp.Net Core, Azure, Python and AI(Autogen AI Assistants)
 - 💞️ I’m looking to collaborate on ideas on building a product, coding assistance and sharing ideas and visions.
 - 📫 How to reach me @9437138313